Technigo/project-chatbot/README.md

 I was trying to reach the text the user had typed into the input (in this case the users name), but found that very tricky.
 I tried making the variable that stored the value global, but it still wouldn't log it on testing.
 The problem was that the answer was logged within a function, and making the variable global didn't work because Javascript loads asynchronously = the submitForm function had not finished executing when I tried to access it.
 After a while I figured I could just create a new function for showing the answer to the name-input and then calling that within the function submitForm instead - and that worked.

+I got really stuck, after the first interaction.
+So when trying to get going after having created the new buttons for Yes and No, there was a lot of trial and error and testing.
+I don't really remember what finally made me solve it, but I think it had something to do with me not getting the hang of eventlisteners properly.
+Once I found the question on StackOverflow regarding how to trigger a new question (https://stackoverflowteams.com/c/technigo/questions/3407) it sort of landed into place - even if I then also noticed I was doing basically everything except for one thing right.

 ## View it live

 https://project-chatbot-lauralyckholm.netlify.app/